rkierbel/42_push_swap/README.md

 # 42_push_swap
-Implementing an algorithm sorting integers the fastest way possible using two stacks
+Implementing an algorithm sorting integers the fastest way possible using two stacks.

-Stack A is filled with a random number of random integers Stack B is empty
+Stack A is filled with a random number of random integers.
+Stack B is empty.

 Following instructions are available (and have to be implemented):